apache/incubator-spot/dev/release/README.md

     Download the release candidate and evaluate the necessary items.

     Please vote accordingly:
-    [ ] +1, approve as the official Apache SPOT 1.0-incubating release
+    [ ] +1, approve as the official Apache Spot 1.0-incubating release
-    [ ] -1, do not accept as the official as the official Apache SPOT 1.0-incubating release because...
+    [ ] -1, do not accept as the official as the official Apache Spot 1.0-incubating release because...

     The vote will run for at least 72 hours or until necessary number of votes are reached.

     =================
     DISCLAIMER

-    Apache SPOT (incubating) is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Apache Incubator PMC.
+    Apache Spot (incubating) is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Apache Incubator PMC.
     Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.

     While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that project has yet to be fully endorsed by the ASF.